marine-predators-group/cams-nb/drafts/2019-10-24-Data-Received---C.bairdi-RNAseq-Day9-12-26-Infected-Uninfected.md

 | 329776         | D26_infected           |
 | 329777         | D26_uninfected         |

-The two samples above failed sequencing.
-See the previous post about data delivery for all the info on those two samples.
+The two samples with strikeouts  above failed sequencing.
+See the previous post from [20191003](https://robertslab.github.io/sams-notebook/2019/10/03/Data-Received-C.bairdi-RNAseq-Day9-12-26-Infected-Uninfected.html) about data delivery for all the info on those two samples.

 ---